-- 8.15.
-Key Priority Three: Work effectively with private sector landlords - by 2016, our goal is to understand and overcome the barriers to increased private sector lettings - 8.16.
+8.15.
+Strategic Priority Three: Working effectively with private sector landlords by 2016, our goal is to understand and overcome the barriers to increased private sector lettings

+- 8.16.
 The private rented sector is already central to successful prevention and will become even more so when local authorities are able to fully discharge their duties into private rent.
 At the same time, many private landlords are wary about accepting tenants who may be vulnerable and/or on benefits and, in what is an affluent commuter area, are under little pressure to do so.
 With changes to benefits on the way, persuading landlords to accept benefit claimants will become an even greater challenge. - 8.17.
 All three authorities work with private landlords and have had varying degrees of success in forging links with the sector and in understanding and removing the (real and perceived) barriers.
 A key priority for the future strategy is therefore to improve these links, ensure that the priorities and motivations of private sector landlords are understood and that the authorities develop an 'offer' to landlords that meets the needs of both parties. - 8.18.
 This could include looking at rent levels (perhaps trading certainty for price), preferred options for rent in advance and deposits, whether tenants could achieve 'accreditation' that would provide reassurance to landlords and a package that would help more vulnerable residents sustain their tenancy.
 It may also mean ensuring landlords have access to a package of grants or loans to improve their properties so they meet Decent Homes and affordable warmth standards. - 8.19.
-To deliver against this strategic priority, over the next two years, we will: - work with private sector landlords in order to understand their priorities, perceived barriers to letting to tenants on benefits and to develop a 'win-win' culture that offers reassurance to both parties - develop a Tenant Accreditation scheme in conjunction with service users and partner agencies - develop a Tenancy Sustainment programme that will enable vulnerable residents maintain their tenancy - develop an effective common rent deposit/rent in advance scheme across the three authorities that has the flexibility to address the needs of non-priority as well as priority homeless where resources permit - work with landlords to improve property standards in private sector through the Accreditation Scheme
+To deliver against this strategic priority, over the next two years, we will: - work with private sector landlords in order to understand their priorities, perceived barriers to letting to tenants on benefits and to develop a 'win-win' culture that offers reassurance to both parties - develop a Tenancy Sustainment programme that will enable vulnerable residents maintain their tenancy - work with landlords to improve property standards in private sector through Accreditation Schemes